Flanderization: Interpretation

-Flanderization has been described as symptomatic of a decline in writing quality.
+Flanderization has been described as symptomatic of a franchise becoming a long running one, leading to a decline in writing quality as writers struggle to come up with new ideas.
+While minor characters may be given more of a spotlight, the franchise may also fall back on the easy tropes of its established characters, leading to Flanderization.
 It has been used as an argument against making sequels for a work and described as "a lesson for other shows" whose characters have not gone through the process.
-Some works have consciously attempted to avoid flanderization, such as Rick and Morty.
+Some works have consciously attempted to avoid Flanderization, such as Rick and Morty.

 The specific case of Ned Flanders attracts special attention.
-Debate exists over whether Flanders is a consistently slandered character or whether he later returned to a more complex, dynamic portrayal.
+Debate exists over whether Flanders is a consistently Flanderized character or whether he later returned to a more complex, dynamic portrayal.
 The appropriateness of the term "Flanderization" has also been disputed, as many characters in The Simpsons have undergone the caricaturing process, and Flanders himself may not be the most extreme case.
-Flanders' shifting portrayal has also been controversial as representative of a shift in media portrayals of religious people.
+Flanders's shifting portrayal has also been controversial as representative of a shift in media portrayals of religious people.
 As both the primary representative of Christianity on The Simpsons and as one of the most significant Christian fictional characters in the world, the simplification of Ned Flanders as a character has been the subject of criticism, study, and reinterpretation.